LightslicerGP/YTMDL/README.md

 # Youtube Playlist Downloader

+*This tool is intended to be used solely for educational and research purposes only.*

 ## Requirements

 This script requires ffmpeg to be installed on your system.
 It uses ffmpeg to convert downloaded videos to MP3 format using the following command: `ffmpeg -y -i "{title}.webm" -vn -ab 320k "{folder}/{title}.mp3" -loglevel quiet` and it requires ffmpeg, and helps remove not needing an import